 Get down to their level, make eye contact, and use their name before the instruction.
 One short sentence.
 Wait five seconds.

 Toddlers' auditory processing is still developing — when deeply focused on play, they genuinely may not hear you.
-Their working memory can only hold one instruction at a time, so multi-step requests ('Put your shoes on, get your coat, and meet me at the door') overwhelm them.
-What looks like defiance is often a gap between understanding a request and having the impulse control to act on it.
-They also lack the ability to prioritise your agenda over their own — their play feels just as important as your schedule.
+NHS speech and language therapy services emphasise that "children need to develop their attention skills before they learn to understand words and learn to talk" — listening is a foundational skill that builds gradually, not a switch they can flip.
+Their working memory can only hold one instruction at a time, so multi-step requests ("Put your shoes on, get your coat, and meet me at the door") overwhelm them.
+The ability to follow instructions while continuing an activity — what speech and language therapists call "two-channelled attention" — doesn't develop until around age 3.
+What looks like defiance is often a gap between hearing a request, processing it, and having the impulse control to act on it.

 What should I avoid during not listening?

-Don't shout instructions from another room — distance makes it easy to tune out.
+Don't shout instructions from another room — distance makes it easy to tune out and removes all the visual cues.
 Avoid repeating the same request ten times — it teaches them that listening is optional until you're angry.
-Don't assume wilful disobedience — they may genuinely not have processed your words.
-Don't use complex or abstract language ('Be responsible' means nothing to a 2-year-old).
+Don't assume wilful disobedience; they may genuinely not have processed your words.
+Don't use complex or abstract language ("Be responsible" means nothing to a 2-year-old).
+NHS speech and language services recommend that parents "reduce background noise by turning off the TV or radio" so your child can focus on your voice.